surge-synthesizer/surge/README.md

 * Install [Git](https://git-scm.com/downloads)
   , [Visual Studio 2017 or newer](https://visualstudio.microsoft.com/downloads/)
-* When you install Visual Studio, make sure to include CLI tools and CMake, which are included in 'Optional CLI support' and 'Toolset for Desktop' install bundles
+* When you install Visual Studio, make sure to include CLI tools and CMake, which are included in 'Optional CLI support' and 'Toolset for desktop' install bundles

 ## macOS